appsody/stacks/incubator/blockchain-client-openliberty/README.md

 - http://localhost:9080/openapi (the RESTful APIs of the inventory service)
 - http://localhost:9080/openapi/ui (Swagger UI of the deployed APIs)

-### Junit 5
+#### Junit Unit Testing

-The default template uses JUnit 5.
-You may be used to JUnit 4, but here are some great reasons to make the switch https://developer.ibm.com/dwblog/2017/top-five-reasons-to-use-junit-5-java/
+The default template uses Junit 4, Mockito and PowerMockito to do Unit Testing the the provided template.

 ## Getting Started